Skip to main content

 Prompt 5 — Specific recommendation: "Can you recommend a [your service] that specializes in [your niche]?"

-💡 Pro Tip
+Pro Tip

 Run each prompt in both ChatGPT and Claude.
 Write down which businesses appear, what position they are in, and what the AI says about each one.
 If your business does not appear in any of these responses, you have an AI visibility problem — even if your Google rankings are excellent.

 Do not just search for your brand name.
 That only tests name recognition.
 The prompts above simulate how real potential customers search — they describe a problem and ask for recommendations without naming anyone.
 That is the test that matters.
+(The 5-element prompt-writing framework is the same one we use for every prompt in our packs.)

-Why ChatGPT and Claude Show Different Results
+Why Do ChatGPT and Claude Show Different Results?

 If you ran the test above, you probably noticed something surprising: ChatGPT and Claude give different answers.
 A business that appears first in ChatGPT might be completely absent from Claude, and vice versa.